Kfar Danis: Population

 The religious majorities in the village are Sunnis and Shiites followed by Druze, Maronites and Greek Orthodox Christians.

 A significant percentage of the village population have migrated to the capital city of Beirut.
 Also, a significant percentage of the village population have migrated overseas to countries such as Brazil, Argentina, United States of America, Canada, Australia, Mexico, Gulf Arab states and European Union (UK and France).
-Migration figures are high to even suggest that every family in the village would at least have or know of one friend or relative that have migrated to another country.